SethKalantzis-103992935/COS30049-Computing-Technology-Innovation-Project/assignment-3/v3/README.md

 Navigate to to `frontend` folder, and run the following commands.

 ### Install Dependencies

+This step is not required.
+All dependencies have been included in the zip file provided with this assignment.
+If you would like to reinstall them, please fun the following command.

 ```bash
 npm install @emotion/react @emotion/styled @mui/icons-material @mui/material @testing-library/jest-dom @testing-library/react @testing-library/user-event axios plotly plotly.js react-select react-router react-router-dom react-router-hash-link
 ```